marcusgoff/Decoherence-of-Majorana-Qubits-From-1-f-Noise-Version-2/README.md

 ---

 ## Troubleshooting
-If you run into any issues or have any questions, please contact m.goffage@unsw.edu.au.
+If you run into any issues or have any questions, please leave a comment on GitHub or contact author M. Goffage.